LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/consumers/the-new-web-messaging-window.md

 ## Window

 A new Horizon theme has been added as the default engagement window.
-The Horizon theme will be the default for both chat and web messaging engagements and will impact desktop and mobile experiences.
+The Horizon theme will be the default for both chat and Web Messaging engagements and will impact desktop and mobile experiences.
 The new theme provides an improved, more modern consumer experience and customization options.

 The new Horizon theme features:
 * Large window
 * New image at the header
 * Chevron minimize icon